Inflation continues to rise at steady rate

 Other figures showed that residents were buying less than a year earlier.

-The Retail Sales Index for June, which was also released by the Department of Statistics yesterday, showed a decline in the overall volume of sales by 2.3 per cent compared to a year earlier.
+The Retail Sales Index for June, which was also released by the Department of Statistics yesterday, showed a decline in the overall volume of sales by 2.3 per cent compared with a year earlier.

-Building supply merchants saw sales dip by 8.3 per cent while sales at liquor stores took a 1.6 per cent hit.
+Building supply merchants saw sales dip 8.3 per cent while sales at liquor stores took a 1.6 per cent hit.

 In value terms, retail sales increased to an estimated $111 million, which represented a 0.8 per cent rise in sales value year-on-year.